AdebolaShelby/sql/README.md

     ## Output
     ![Outer join multiple tables](images/image-30.png)

-## The USING clause
+## The USING Clause

-* create a report of all payments mmade by each client along with the payment date and payment type
+* create a report of all payments mmade by each client along with the payment date and payment type.

     ## Query
     ![the using clause](images/image-31.png)